Adaption

 We aren’t all equal when it comes to climate vulnerability

-A new index from the University of Melbourne measures social vulnerability against the health burden of climate change in Australia and shows vast inequalities.
+A new index measures the social vulnerability of communities in the face of climate change in Australia – and finds inequalities across the country

 On the ground and hoping ambition triumphs at COP28